Forward-UIUC-2023S/dhyey-pandya-academic-search-service/README.md

             }
 ```

-**Searching by author: Users can search for works by specifying the name of an author or a combination of authors.**
+**5. Searching by author: Users can search for works by specifying the name of an author or a combination of authors.**

 Elasticsearch query API: